-Experience uniquely British Columbian activities including our Refuge for Endangered Wildlife, World Famous Lumberjack Show, or Birds in Motion falconry demonstration.
-Scenic chairlift rides, mountain ziplines, tandem paragliding, helicopter tours, hiking, eco walks, and so much more round out the summer itinerary.
+Experience uniquely British Columbian activities including the Refuge for Endangered Wildlife with rescued Grizzly bears Grinder and Coola, World Famous Lumberjack Show, or Birds in Motion falconry demonstration.
+Scenic chairlift rides, five-line Mountain Zipline tours, tandem paragliding, Mountain Ropes Adventures, hiking, eco walks, and so much more round out the summer itinerary.

 Ziplines: Come enjoy one of the most unforgettable outdoor experiences on the lower mainland.
-The Air Grouse Mountain Zipline tour puts you high above the alpine rainforest, careening through the air at top speeds of 80 km/hour.
+The Grouse Mountain Zipline tour puts you high above the alpine rainforest, careening through the air at top speeds of 80 km/hour.
 The zipline experience will give you a unique perspective of the Blue Grouse Lake region of the mountain, combining heart-pounding thrills with exploration of BC’s breathtaking old-growth forests.
 Along the way you will learn about indigenous flora and fauna and its significance to First Nations people.

-Grouse Mountain is located only 15 to 20 minutes north of downtown Vancouver.
+Grouse Mountain is located only 15 minutes north of downtown Vancouver.
 Take Hwy 1 to Capilano Road and go north to Grouse Mountain.
 The public transit system offers regular service to the base of Grouse Mountain every half hour.
 Catch Bus 232 from Phibbs Exchange or Bus 236 from Lonsdale Quay.

-Grouse Mountain Resorts Ltd.
+Address: Grouse Mountain Resorts Ltd.

 6400 Nancy Greene Way